ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

 first will be taken up in class, and the answers to all will be made available online after class.

 i.
-In a highway construction zone with a posted speed limit of 40 miles per hour, the speeds of all vehicles are normally distributed with a mean of 46 mph and a standard deviation of 3 mph.
-Find the probability that the mean speed of a random sample of 20 cars traveling through this construction zone is less than 45.5 mph.
+The speeds of vehicles in a school zone have a mean of 36 km/h with a standard deviation of 6 km/h, despite the speed limit being 30 km/h.
+What is the probability that the mean speed of the next 20 cars will be less than the speed limit?

 ii.
-The amounts of electric bills for all households in a city have a skewed probability distribution with a mean of $80 and a standard deviation of $25.
-Find the probability that the mean amount of electric bills for a random sample of 75 households selected from this city will be more than the population mean by at least $5.
+The mean gas bill for all detached homes in Narniaville is $65 a month with a standard deviation of $15.
+What is the probability that a random sample of 50 households in Narniaville will be more than the population mean by at least $5.

 iii.
-A machine at Katz Steel Corporation makes 3-inch-long nails.
-The probability distribution of the lengths of these nails is normal with a mean of 3 inches and a standard deviation of .1 inch.
-The quality control inspector takes a sample of 25 nails once a week and calculates the mean length of these nails.
-If the mean of this sample is either less than 2.95 inches or greater than 3.05 inches, the inspector concludes that the machine needs an adjustment.
-What is the probability that based on a sample of 25 nails the inspector will conclude that the machine needs an adjustment?
+You've been hired as a data scientist at a Steel Mill.
+One of the products they produce is Rebar with a mean length of 3 m and a standard deviation of 0.01 m.
+During the monthly quality control process an inspector measures the length of 10 randomly sampled pieces of rebar to determine if the machine that cuts the rebar needs to be recalibrated.
+The inspector makes this call if the mean of the sampled rebar is less than 2.995 m or greater than 3.05.
+The next inspection is tomorrow, what is the probability that it will be decided that the cutting machine needs to be recalibrated?

 ### 7. Wrap-up (2.5 min)